Right to Buy Mortgages

 What is a Right to Buy mortgage?

 A Right to Buy mortgage is obtained through the Right to Buy scheme, introduced by the UK Government in 1980 to help council house tenants purchase their homes at a discounted price.
-Despite some changes over the years, the core purpose remains the same: to offer tenants a pathway to homeownership.

 How much is the Right to Buy discount?